 “I had never seen anything so beautiful in my life,” David later wrote.
 “Tall, slim, auburn hair, uptilted nose, lovely mouth and the most enormous grey eyes I had ever seen.”

-“We chatted a lot and laughed a lot,” Hjördis said six years later, “and I thought: What a charming man this film actor is!”
+“We chatted a lot and laughed a lot,” Hjördis remembered, “and I thought: What a charming man this film actor is!”

 All very well and dandy, but the question is, how did she end up in England, in Shepperton Studios, in David Niven’s seat?